maggarwal13/rdap-irr-support/draft-rdap-irr-extension.md

 handle -- a string representing the unique identifier of the route which is a combination of IP network  and an autonomous system number for which route is registered

-origin – represents  an autonomous system number Object for which a route is referenced; see Section RFC9083#5.5
+route — a string representing the address-prefix for which a route is referenced; as per rfc2280#section-4

-prefix — represents the IP network Object for which a route is referenced; see RFC9083#Section 5.4
+origin – a string representing  an autonomous system number for which a route is referenced; as per rfc2280#section-4

 routeVersion -- a string signifying the ip protocol version of the network: "v4" signifies an route with ipv4  network, and "v6" signifies a route with ipv6 network

 remarks -- see RFC9083#Section 4.3

-pingable -- an array of IP network objects as defined in RFC9083#Section 5.4
+pingable -- an array of strings each containing a value as specified in RFC5943

-holes -- an array of IP network objects as defined in RFC9083#Section 5.4
+holes -- an array of strings each containing a value as specified in RFC2280#section-4

-memberOf -- an array of SET objects as defined in the below section.
+memberOf -- an array of strings, each containing a value as specified in RFC2280#section-4

-inject -- an array of strings, each containing a value as specified  by RPSL.
+inject -- an array of strings, each containing a value as specified in RFC2280#section-4

-components - a string containing a value as specified by RPSL.
+components - a string containing a value as specified in RFC2280#section-4

-aggregateBoundary - a string containing a value as specified by  RPSL.
+aggregateBoundary - a string containing a value as specified in RFC2280#section-4

-aggregateMtd - a string containing a value as specified by RPSL.
+aggregateMtd - a string containing a value as specified in RFC2280#section-4

-exportComps - a string containing a value as specified by RPSL.
+exportComps - a string containing a value as specified in RFC2280#section-4

-entities -- an array of entity objects as defined by Section 5.1
+entities -- an array of entity objects as defined by RFC9083#Section 5.1

 links -- see RFC9083#Section 4.2